theideasaler/calendar_date_picker2/README.md

 ## Intro
 CalendarDatePicker2 consists of two main widgets:
 - `CalendarDatePicker2`, this widget only includes the calendar UI and will emit event whenever user taps a different date.
 - `CalendarDatePicker2WithActionButtons`, this widget includes calendar UI and the action buttons (CANCEL & OK).
-The this widget will only emit the updated value when user taps 'OK' button.
+This widget will only emit the updated value when user taps 'OK' button.

 ## Features